 - Roast garlic is practically worth its weight in gold.
 Milder than raw garlic, roast garlic adds a ton of flavor and nuance to sauces or soups.
 It's also fantastic mixed with a touch of EVOO and Parmesan or Romano cheese, then spread onto a chunk of crusty bread.

 - leftover roast garlic-sweet-pepper bruschetta will keep in the refrigerator up to 2 weeks in an airtight container.
-For a wonderful no-cook sauce, add 2 tbsp of the mixture to a serving of cooked pasta, along with a couple of tablespoons of the pasta cooking water and 1–2 tbsp additional Romano cheese.
+For a wonderful no-cook sauce, add 2 tablespoon of the mixture to a serving of cooked pasta, along with a couple of tablespoons of the pasta cooking water and 1–2 tablespoon additional Romano cheese.
 Toss well and serve.
 Or, use it as a pizza topping!

 - This recipe can be modified for vegetarians by using a vegetarian-friendly substitute for Romano cheese.